Paul Gallen vs Justis Huni: Fight time and how to watch live online

 Live stream Paul Gallen vs Justis Huni on Kayo: Order the PPV now

-Watch Gallen vs Huni with Kayo Sports
+Live Stream Gallen vs Huni with Kayo Sports

 Once you sign up online for $59.95 you'll be able to begin streaming as soon as the event gets underway.
 On top of that you'll be granted access to Kayo until 20 June.

-Stream Paul Gallen vs Justis Huni on Main Event via Foxtel
+Watch Paul Gallen vs Justis Huni on Main Event via Foxtel

 Gallen vs Hunt on Main Event can be accessed a variety of ways.
 Foxtel customers can order the fight directly on the Main Event website, using the My Foxtel app, via your remote control or by phone.
 The fight costs $59.95.